Mission-Critical Cloud Applications and Compliance

 2. Insider threats skyrocketing at alarming rates

-Over the last two years, insider incidents have increased by 47%.(2) What makes the scenario even worse is the fact that insider threats are tough to detect.
-That’s why it is advisable to have an advanced internal threat detection solution that combines machine learning and intelligent tagging to identify anomalous activity, suspicious changes and threats caused by misconfiguration.
+Over the last two years, insider incidents have increased by 47%.
+(2) What makes the scenario even worse is the fact that insider threats are tough to detect.
+That’s why it is advisable to have an advanced internal threat detection solution that combines machine learning and intelligent tagging to identify anomalous activity, suspicious changes, and misconfiguration-related threats.

 3. Lack of clarity about the network

-Keeping track of all the computers, mobile phones, printers and servers on your business’ network is challenging, especially in today’s increasingly remote-first approach to work.
+Keeping track of all the computers, mobile phones, printers, and servers on your business’s network is challenging, especially in today’s increasingly remote-first work environment.
 But without knowing the devices on your network, it is not possible to know your IT network’s health.
-To combat this problem, you need an automated assessment and documentation solution capable of identifying risks to all assets, including those not physically connected to the network.
+To combat this problem, you need an automated assessment and documentation solution that can identify risks across all assets, including those not physically connected to the network.

 4. Untrained employees and credentials getting sold on the dark web

-• Another major cybersecurity issue that you may encounter is when your credentials get sold on the dark web.
-Experts estimate that 60% of the information available on the dark web could negatively affect most businesses’ security and financials.(3)
+• Another major cybersecurity issue you may encounter is having your credentials sold on the dark web.
+Experts estimate that 60% of the information available on the dark web could negatively affect most businesses’ security and financials.
+(3)

 • Remember that inadequate data access protocols are not just a security issue but can also land you in hot water with regulators.

-Tackle all the above issues by deploying industry-best solutions for security awareness training, dark web monitoring and identity/access management.
+Tackle all the above issues by deploying industry-best solutions for security awareness training, dark web monitoring, and identity/access management.

-Just like security loopholes, you must also fix compliance loopholes the moment you spot them.
-Non-compliance can even lead to regulators levying penalties as high as 4% of your company turnover.(4) Beyond financial loss, you will also have to face stakeholder dissatisfaction, drop in market share, etc. To avoid such trouble, use a solution that automates compliance processes and generates insightful reports that document compliance.
+Just as you must fix security loopholes the moment you spot them, you must also fix compliance loopholes.
+Non-compliance can even lead to regulators levying penalties of up to 4% of your company’s turnover.
+(4) Beyond financial loss, you will also have to face stakeholder dissatisfaction, a drop in market share, etc. To avoid such trouble, use a solution that automates compliance processes and generates insightful reports that document compliance.

 Convergence of Cybersecurity and Compliance

 Ready to take the next step?
 We can help.
+Contact us today.

 Register for a consultation to learn more about how LI Tech Solutions can help you combine compliance and cybersecurity to prevent data compliance issues.